xarray-contrib/pint-xarray/docs/creation.rst

     To properly work with ``xarray``, the ``force_ndarray_like`` or ``force_ndarray`` options have to be enabled on the custom registry.

-   Without it, python scalars wrapped by :py:class:`pint.Quantity` may raise errors or have their units stripped.
+   Without it, python scalars wrapped by :py:class:`astropy.Quantity` may raise errors or have their units stripped.

 Saving with units